300: No Such Thing As Swimming In The Sky

 And if you drank ultra-pure water, then it would start leaching all of the minerals out of your body and sort of dissolve everything.

-And so, if that goes through your system, you're just a big,
+And so if that goes through your system, you're just a big, you know, well, you're a big solution.

-which is the water that goes up to the International Space Station, which is approximately $10,000 American per bottle of water, when you have to consider the fuel costs to get it to space.
+I found a really expensive bottle of water, which is the water that goes up to the International Space Station, which is approximately $10,000 American per bottle of water, when you have to consider the fuel costs to get it to space.

-Yeah, but that's roughly, they broke it down.
+yeah, but that's roughly, they broke it down.

-And which is, it's why it's such a thing where they're trying to work out how you can turn water or urine and so on.
+Someone did a calculation, that's roughly what it costs, and which is why it's such a thing where they're trying to work out how you can turn water or urine and so on.

 That's that's being water being drunk and then the urine coming out back into water and create that cycle.

-So they use everything on the ISS that emits any kind of moisture, feeding it back into trying to turn it into water.
+So they use everything on the ISS that emits any kind of moisture, feeding it back in to trying to turn it into water.
+Do they drink their own urine on the ISS?
+They do.

 They drink rat urine as well.

+There's rats in the ISS that they recently converted some of the urine.
 So I think it's 74 rats having a P that is equivalent to one human P.

 So